 3. Change Password Frequently

-If you saved the password in browser by choosing “Remember me” during login, then ensure no other person is accessing your site content by automatically logging.
-Also don’t forget to update new password in the browser so that correct password is automatically suggested.
+If you saved the password in browser by choosing “Remember me” during login, then ensure no other person is accessing your site content by automatically logging in to your account.
+Also, don’t forget to update new password in the browser so that correct password is automatically suggested.

 4. Keep Your Email Safe

 Weebly allows anyone to reset the password just by entering your account email address.
 If the person has access to your emails on smartphones then he / she can reset the password and access your account.
 Ensure your email is not shared with anyone especially with your co-workers when you work in an organization.

 Weebly allows you to login to your account through Facebook, Google or Square account.
 Though this makes life easier, it also opens up security issue.
 Anyone having access to your social accounts can login to your sites and inject malicious content.
 Here is a question related to this on Weebly’s security update:

 Are any of my other accounts (outside of Weebly) at risk?